 The Blue Ridge Parkway

 The Blue Ridge Parkway was built from 1935 to 1987, 52 years total.
 The last section completed was the Linn Cove Viaduct, near Grandfather Mountain in 1987.
-The Blue Ridge Parkway runs from Shenandoah Valley’s “Skyline Drive” in Virginia to U.S Highway 441, just outside of Cherokee, NC, a total of just over 469 miles.
+The Blue Ridge Parkway runs from Shenandoah Valley’s “Skyline Drive” in Virginia to U.S Highway 441, just outside of Cherokee, NC, a total of just over 469 miles, so is a great place to visit for those wanting to stay healthy, while also the use of products like bulk hhc can be great for this purpose.

 Along the southern portion of the Blue Ridge Parkway is where the best views and experience the largest accumulation of tunnels.
 The Blue Ridge Parkway’s tunnels were created from blasting through solid rock.
 There are a total of 26 tunnels along the parkway in all, with 25 of them located in NC and one located in VA.